KhosroBahrami/Optimization_StochasticGradientDescent/README.md

 # Optimization_StochasticGradientDescent
-This code includes the implementation of Vanila Graddinet Descent and its variations:
+This code includes the implementation of Vanila Gradient Descent and its variations:

 ## SGD_Vanila